 Masuko Kishimoto was appointed Representative Director and Chairperson, and Yoichi Ueda was appointed Representative Director and President.

-Released conductivity meters for ultrapure water.
+Released conductivity meter for ultrapure water (CM-117S).

 Stage 3 Aiming for International Predominance